phoopee3/wp-search-keyword-redirect/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-Automatic Installation:
-1. Under the `Dashboard` -> `Add New` page search for `search keyword redirect`
-2. Find the `Search Keyword redirect` plugin and click `Install Now`

 Manual Installation:
 1. Upload the `search-keyword-redirect` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress